Certifications & Licensing

 Sec.
 A: 10:00 am-12:30 pm. #12748

 Sec.
 B: 6:30-9:00 pm. #12749

 Transform your basic coaching skills into coaching proficiency and learn yet another reliable method.
 You’ll also connect with other coaches for mentorship and mastermind sessions thereby establishing your network of on-going professional support.

 Learn the language of masterful coaching.
-Created by the late Thomas Leonard, founder of the ICF, these 15 proficiencies bring coaching to life for both coach and client.
+These 15 proficiencies bring coaching to life for both coach and client.
 12 ICF-CCEUs.

 Inner Freedom Method

 Transform unconscious patterns of resistance into a powerful source of energy.
 Learn a 9-step coaching method to restore the inner freedom that energizes action.
 24 ICF-CCEUs.

 CE-PRSDV 2103, 12 Thurs., Feb.
 25-May 19, $600.